rgildiaz/ITI/projects/le-rpi-ansible/README.md

 Ansible script to verify the Raspberry Pi's used for Liberty Eclipse 2022.

+See [what I wrote for this public repository](./verify-w-ansibile.md) for information about my methodology.

 ## Scope
 This script will:
 - check that all packages specified in ``vars/packages.txt`` are installed,